enzomtpYT/PawsomeVencord/CONTRIBUTING.md

 - No plugins that require the user to enter their own API key
 - Do not introduce new dependencies unless absolutely necessary and warranted

-## Improve Equicord itself
+## Improve PawsomeVencord itself

-If you have any ideas on how to improve Equicord itself, or want to propose a new plugin API, feel free to open a feature request so we can discuss.
+If you have any ideas on how to improve PawsomeVencord itself, or want to propose a new plugin API, feel free to open a feature request so we can discuss.

 Or if you notice any bugs or typos, feel free to fix them!

 ## Help out users in our Discord community

-We have an open support channel in our [Discord community](https://equicord.org/discord).
+We have an open support channel in our [Discord community](https://discord.gg/w9jVtzNx4c).
 Helping out users there is always appreciated!
 The more, the merrier.